 A Second Career in USA

 Lack of resources in Britain forced Peter to re-evaluate his career.
-After taking a 6 month leave of absence from Middlesex in 1986 to consider alternatives, he was appointed as Professor of Medicine and Chief of Endoscopy at Duke University in North Carolina, USA.
+After taking a 6 month leave of absence from Middlesex in 1986 to consider alternatives, he was recruited by Dr Ian Taylor and appointed as Professor of Medicine and Chief of Endoscopy at Duke University in North Carolina, USA.
 He developed a state of the art endoscopy center.
 He maintained his interests in developing and teaching new techniques, and careful outcome evaluation.

 In 1994, he moved again, to the Medical University of South Carolina in Charleston to initiate and lead the Digestive Disease Center, dedicated to multi-disciplinary patient care, and the research and education needed to enhance it.
 Dr Cotton focused his practice, teaching and research on patients with complex pancreatic and biliary problems, and became more involved in quality issues in endoscopy, including objective assessment of performance and benchmarking.
 He stepped down as Director of the Center in 2007, and stopped seeing patients and doing procedures in May 2011.
-He continues to work part-time, mainly as the principal investigator of an NIH-funded multi-center randomized sham-controlled study of sphincterotomy in sphincter of Oddi dysfunction.
+He continues to work part-time, with NIH research funding.

-Dr Cotton is deeply fortunate to live with his wonderful wife, Marion, in the special community on Dewees Island outside Charleston (www.Deweesisland.com).
-They are blessed with an awesome family, including 8 grandchildren, and one great-grandchild.
+Dr Cotton is deeply fortunate to live with his wonderful wife, Marion, in the special community on Dewees Island outside Charleston (www.Deweesislandsc.com).
+They are blessed with an awesome family, including 8 grandchildren, and two great-grandchildren.

 Dr Cotton’s full curriculum vitae is available.